 It’s not safe to be out of your head in Negril.
 The next morning she cries.
 She doesn’t want to go home.
 She wants to stay.

 Montego Bay airport had children’s paintings on the walls – it had felt like landing in a primary school.
 Watercolour paint and crayon.
 A stampede of Black and White Britons pouring off a stuffy jumbo jet into the soft Jamaican evening.

 Alice was 4700 miles away from home.
-Never in as many years did she think she’d ever get to Jamaica but here she was, bouncing down the corridor towards the arrivals hall as excited as a teenager.
+Never in as many years had she thought she’d ever get to Jamaica.
+She’d bounced down the corridor towards the arrivals hall as excited as a teenager.